HOW I BECAME MISS AMERICA

 from Rattle #40, Summer 2013

 Ellen Bass: “There’s something deeper in poetry—poetry is magic.
 Originally, poets were the priests.
 The word mattered.
 Even today in Judaism when the person reading the Torah portion reads aloud, someone stands next to him looking at the text so if he makes an error they correct it, because it can’t go into the air with a mistake, because the sound of the words changes the world.
 It has an actual impact.
-And so if the person makes an error—it’s like a spell over a cauldron—the spell won’t work unless it’s correct.” ( website)
+And so if the person makes an error—it’s like a spell over a cauldron—the spell won’t work unless it’s correct.” ( web)